-Students who cut an academic lesson, tutor period or timetabled co-curricular activity, such as activities or games, will be given a Friday lunchtime detention and will be sent to the Second Master.
+Students who cut an academic lesson, tutor period or timetabled co-curricular activity, such as activities or games, will be given a Friday after school detention.

 University Open Days

 Students are permitted to attend two university open days in Year 12 and a further two during Year 13.
 This includes online taster courses and any other activities dedicated to preparation for university applications.